-When you scan for in-range Bluetooth speakers, your JBL Clip 3 speaker shows up as “JBL Clip 3” by default.
-Yet we know of no way how to change JBL Clip 3 Bluetooth speaker name.
-Unlike the more expensive JBL Flip speakers, the current version of the JBL Connect app does not recognize the Clip 3.
-This means that you can neither rename the Clip 3, nor pair two JBL Clip 3s together in a stereo / binaural pair.
+When you scan for in-range Bluetooth speakers, your JBL Clip 3 shows up as “JBL Clip 3” by default.
+Yet we know of no way how to change JBL Clip 3 name.
+Now the Connect app does indeed support the more expensive JBL Flips.
+But not the Clip 3.
+This means that you cannot rename the Clip 3.
 So be it.

 But in this post, we outline how our idea of changing the JBL Clip 3 Bluetooth name routine would work.
-We suggest this specifically to JBL, just in case they’d ever wish to extend the JBL Connect app functionality to their JBL Clip 3 Bluetooth speakers.
-Here’s how we think changing the Bluetooth name would work if ever added.
+We suggest this specifically to JBL.
+Who knows?
+Maybe they’ll decide to extend the JBL Connect app to include the JBL Clip 3.
+So here’s how we think changing the Bluetooth name would work if they ever did this.

 First, install the JBL Connect app on your Android or iOS mobile device.
 Then, turn on your Clip 3 and pair your mobile device with it.
-Then, once that’s all done, follow the steps below to change the Clip 3 speaker’s name that appears during Bluetooth discovery on nearby Bluetooth devices.
+Then, follow the steps below to change the Clip 3 name.
+This is the name that appears during Bluetooth discovery on nearby devices.

-How to Change JBL Clip 3 Bluetooth Speaker Name
+How to Change JBL Clip 3 Name: Step by Step

 1. Find the JBL Connect App on your Mobile Device